 Once all information has been gathered, the parties must fill out either the Marriage License online application or the Informal Marriage License online application as appropriate.
-The electronic copy will be submitted to the County Clerk's office and is available for up to five (5) days after submission.
+The electronic copy will be submitted to the County Clerk’s office and is available for up to four (4) days after submission.

 The Bexar County Clerk’s Office is able to provide copies of a marriage license and copies of a Declaration of Informal Marriage certificates if the documents were recorded in Bexar County.
 The Bexar County Clerk’s Office can provide a copy of a marriage license issued in Bexar County from 1837 to the present day.

 Only licenses purchased in Bexar County are recorded by the Bexar County Clerk, regardless of where the ceremony occurs.
 To request a copy of a license purchased in another county, please contact that county’s County Clerk office.

 Since marriage licenses are public records, anyone may request a copy of marriage license by completing a Marriage License Copy Request Form and submitting it to the County Clerk.

 Declaration and Registration of Informal Marriage Certificate Copies

 A Declaration and Registration of Informal Marriage certificate is not a public record, so only the two applicants listed on the Declaration and Registration of Informal Marriage certificate may receive a copy of the Declaration and Registration of Informal Marriage certificate.

 Copies of a Declaration and Registration of Informal Marriage Certificate that was issued in Bexar County can be obtained by visiting the Bexar County Clerk’s Office located at 101 West Nueva, Suite B110.

 Commissioners Court Coordinator